jakenemiroff/Algorithmic_Trading/README.md

 In the python file `algorithmic_trading.py`, I import config, which is a python file containing my api key_id and secret_key.

 You can delete this line, and in the line where I define the api variable, simply include your own api key_id and secret_key.

-Currently working on executing this program daily with the help of GCP or AWS.
-Stay tuned!!